demiurgeQuantified/StarlitLibrary/docs/modules/InventoryUI.rst

    .. note::
       It is best practice to use ``getText()`` for the label to ensure your code works in all game languages.
       Most Vanilla tooltip labels add ":" to the end of the translated string; you will need to replicate this to catch them.

+.. lua:function:: getTooltipElementIndex(layout, element) -> integer

+   Returns the index of the element in the tooltip layout.

+   :param Layout layout: The tooltip layout.
+   :param LayoutItem element: The tooltip element to get the index of.
+   :return integer index: The index of the element, or -1 if the element does not belong to this layout.

+.. lua:function:: removeTooltipElement(layout: Layout, element: LayoutItem | integer) -> LayoutItem | nil

+   Removes an existing tooltip element from a tooltip.

+   :param Layout layout: The tooltip layout.
+   :param LayoutItem | integer element: The tooltip element to remove, or the index (from the top) of the element to remove.
+Negative indices count from the bottom.
+   :return LayoutItem | nil element: The element that was removed.

+.. lua:function:: moveTooltipElement(layout: Layout, element: LayoutItem, index: integer)

+   Moves a layout element to a specific index, shifting elements down to make room.

+   :param Layout layout: The tooltip layout.
+   :param LayoutItem element: The tooltip element.
+   :param integer index: The index to move the layout element to, counting from the top of the tooltip.
+Negative indices insert from the bottom up.

 Examples
 --------